Significance-based Estimation-of-Distribution Algorithms

 \afterpage{ \newgeometry{top = 2.3 cm} \begin{landscape} \enlargethispage*{2\baselineskip}

 \end{landscape} }

-The results of \citet{DBLP:conf/gecco/FriedrichKK16}, \citet{DBLP:conf/gecco/SudholtW16}, \citet{DBLP:conf/foga/KrejcaW17}, and \citet{LenglerSW18cGAMediumSteps} draw the following picture: for a balanced EDA, there exists some inherent noise in the update.
+The results of Friedrich et~al.~\cite{DBLP:conf/gecco/FriedrichKK16}, Sudholt and Witt~\cite{SudholtW19cGAACOOneMaxLowerBound}, Krejca and Witt~\cite{DBLP:conf/foga/KrejcaW17}, and Lengler et~al.~\cite{LenglerSW18cGAMediumSteps} draw the following picture: for a balanced EDA, there exists some inherent noise in the update.
 Thus, if the parameter responsible for the update of the probabilistic model is large and the speed of convergence high, the algorithm only uses a few samples before it converges.
 During this time, the noise introduced by the balance-property may not be overcome, resulting in the probabilistic model converging to an incorrect one, as the algorithms are not stable.
 Hence, the parameter has to be chosen sufficiently small in order to guarantee convergence to the correct model, resulting in a slower optimization time.

 As we shall argue in this work, the reason for this dilemma is that EDAs only use information from a single iteration when performing an update.
 Thus, the decision of whether and how a frequency should be changed has to be made on the spot, which may result in harmful decisions.